Ted Dewan: Television

 In 2014 a television series called Bing based on his books began broadcast on CBeebies, produced by Acamar Films and animated by Brown Bag Films.
 He co-developed the series, co-wrote the pilot, and wrote or contributed to most of the scripts, while working with the animators on set and character design.
 The series has since become one of the most viewed programmes for children across the whole BBC, winning a BAFTA nomination and an International Emmy Award.
 The series features the voice talent of Oscar-winning actor, Mark Rylance.

 Dewan is currently developing another television animation project for children and has acted as consultant on other television projects.

 3D artwork and machines

 Dewan began his commissioned three-dimensional artwork, including 2004's Cyclemas Tree, a 20-foot 1.5 tonne illuminated Christmas Tree made of derelict bicycles and scaffolding.
 In 2007, he was appointed lead artist for Oxford's Millennial celebration's extravaganza, Luminox, which featured his 70-foot bamboo spire pendulum sculpture with a flaming pendulum bob.
 The sculpture formed the centrepiece of a large-scale fire installation by the renowned French group Carabosse.
-He is the creator of the Storyloom at Oxford's Story Museum, which remains from the 2012 steampunk exhibition, The Fabulous Account of Rochester's Extraordinary Storyloom.
+He is the creator of the Storyloom at Oxford's Story Museum, which remained from the 2012 steampunk The Fabulous Account of Rochester's Extraordinary Storyloom before its removal and reassembly in Dewan’s London home studio.

 His most recent commission was a sculpture and photography/design featured on the cover of Philip Selway's (Radiohead) second solo album, The Weatherhouse.